How To Freeze Okra In 4 Easy Steps

 How To Freeze Okra From The Garden

-Wash–Wash okra by filling up your kitchen sink with cold water.
+Wash— Wash pods of okra by filling your kitchen sink or a large bowl with cold water.
 Drop okra in the water and swish around to remove any dirt from the pods.
 Rinse clean.
-Remove from the water and place on a dishtowel.
+Remove from the water and place on a dishtowel or paper towels.

-Chop–Chop the okra into 1/2 inch rounds (or smaller if so desired).
+Chop— Chop the okra into 1/2 inch rounds (or smaller if desired).
+You are slicing it into bite-sized pieces.
 Discard the stems.
-You may also decide to NOT chop and leave the pods whole.
+You may also decide NOT to chop and leave whole okra pods.
 This is also another great option for freezing.

-Freeze–Freeze the okra by placing it on a baking sheet lined with parchment paper.
-To keep the okra from freezing in a giant blob, place okra in a single layer.
-Make sure they are not touching or overlapping.
+Freeze— Freeze the sliced okra (or whole pods) by placing it on a baking sheet lined with parchment paper.
+This will keep the okra from freezing in a giant blob; place the okra in a single layer.
+For best results, make sure they are not touching or overlapping.
+You will flash freeze the okra.
 This will allow the okra to freeze in individual pieces- making it easier to use what is needed.
-Place into the freezer for at least 4 hours.
+Place into the freezer for at least 2-4 hours.

-Transfer–Transfer to a Freezer safe bag- Once the okra is frozen, remove it from the freezer and place it in a freezer-safe zip-top bag—seal and label with the date.
+Transfer— Transfer to freezer bags.
+Once the okra is frozen, remove it from the freezer and place it in a freezer-safe zip-top bag—seal and label with the date.
 This will last in the freezer for up to a year.

 Can You Freeze Okra Without Blanching?